 Ayala Land's performance will continue to hinge on the overall economic performance of the country.
 Interest rate movements may affect the performance of the real estate industry, including the Company.

 Principles of Consolidation

-The unaudited consolidated financial statements represent the consolidation of the financial statements of Ayala Land and its Subsidiaries as at and for the year ended June 30, 2021.
-See the section on "Description of Business-Subsidiaries, Associates and Joint Ventures-Subsidiaries" in this Prospectus.
+The audited consolidated financial statements represent the consolidation of the financial statements of Ayala Land and the following subsidiaries as at and for the year ended December 31, 2021 and 2020.